 Peters Creek: State of Alaska managed recreational mining area, located at approximately mile 30 of the Petersville Road.
 Recreational gold panning, mineral prospecting, or mining using light portable field equipment are allowed without any permit.
 Also, you can obtain a permit from the DNR to use a small suction dredge.
 Primitive camping is available in the area.
 Map and information on Peters Creek Recreational Mining Area

 Wrangell-St. Elias National Park & Preserve Mineral collection and gold panning are allowed within Wrangell-St. Elias National Park and Preserve.
 The use of metal detectors is illegal.
 Numerous historic mining locations on public land can be panned for gold and other minerals.
-In general the Dan Creek area, Nabsena, and McCarthy vicinity are the best areas to prospect.
+In general, the Dan Creek area, Nabsena, and McCarthy vicinity are the best areas to prospect.

-And There are numerous other spots to pan for gold during a trip to Alaska.
+And there are numerous other spots to pan for gold during a trip to Alaska.
 You might find a new spot or discover an old one just by panning for color when you stop along the highway.
 In addition to these public access areas for gold mining in Alaska, the state also offers a seemingly unlimited selection of commercial gold panning, sluicing, and mining operations, where a tourist can learn how to pan for gold.
 Many local visitor offices will be able to give specific advice on their local area.
-Some spots are better than other.
-We will continue to add to this list of “Where to pan for gold in alaska”.
+Some spots are better than others.
+We will continue to add to this list of “Where to pan for gold in Alaska”.
 Good Luck.